Careers

 Managing a major restaurant group is a big pivot from overseeing the beverage program at a single location.
 Being responsible for a broader number of venues means you will often hold court in front of spreadsheets instead of behind the bar.
 It’s important to develop systems to stay on top of the individual programs, even when you’re not physically present.

-“One of the toughest parts of my job is dealing with supply chain issues,” says Lammi.
+“One of the toughest parts of my job is dealing with supply chain issues,” adds Lammi.
 “We have 16 locations in six states and purchase over 3,000 food and beverage products in each location.”

 There’s also the matter of understanding the pulse of each establishment and its guests.
 “What sells in Indianapolis is vastly different from what sells in South Bend—just two hours away,” says Lammi.
 “It’s not just my job to know what sells—I must adapt our purchasing methods and offerings to meet our guests’ preferences.”